lhawes/trpg-table-roller/IDEAS.md

 Request: Add weighted entry mechanic
 Request: Output as csv
 Request: Allow for multiple rolls of the same table in the same entry (roll 2 etc)
+Fix:     Click roll from initial state adds an entry?

 Styles: